libmir/D-YAML/docs/tutorials/custom_types.md

     }

-    //Representing as a scalar, with custom tag to specify this data type. return Node(scalar, "!color");
+    //Representing as a scalar, with custom tag to specify this data type. return YamlAlgebraic(scalar, "!color");
 }
 ```

 First we convert the colour data to a string with the CSS-like format we've
 used before.
-Then, we create a scalar *Node* with our desired tag.
+Then, we create a scalar *YamlAlgebraic* with our desired tag.

-Since a type can only have one opCast!Node method, we don't dump
+Since a type can only have one opCast!YamlAlgebraic method, we don't dump
 *Color* both in the scalar and mapping formats we've used before.
 However, you can decide to dump the node with different formats/tags in
 the method itself.
 E.g. you could dump the Color as a